Auderset82/pdsnd_github/README.md

 Bikeshare Project Udacity

 ### Description
-Interactive Information about Bikeshare Data
+Interactive Information about Bikeshare Data for cities Chicago, Washingtion and New York City

 ### Files used
 bikeshare.py